 Once the project activity has begun, the project developer will monitor the identified parameters.
 These are measured, estimated, or calculated.
-The parameters listed in table 1 include data to be measured in the barn, AWMS, and those parameters needed to determine leakage outside the project boundary.
-Monitored parameters are recorded and archived as described in table 1.
+The parameters listed in tables 1 and 2 include data to be measured in the barn, AWMS, and those parameters needed to determine leakage outside the project boundary.